 ALTER RTINDEX index RECONFIGURE

-ALTER can also reconfigure an RT index in plain mode, so that new tokenization, morphology and other text processing settings from the configuration file take effect for new documents.
-Note, that the existing document will be left intact.
-Internally, it forcibly saves the current RAM chunk as a new disk chunk and adjusts the index header, so that new documents are tokenized using the updated full-text settings.
+can also reconfigure an RT index in plain mode, so that new tokenization, morphology and other text processing settings from the configuration file take effect on the newly INSERT-ed rows, while retaining the existing rows as they were.
+Internally, it forcibly saves the current RAM chunk as a new disk chunk and adjusts the index header, so that the new rows are tokenized using the new rules.

 mysql> show index rt settings;